schwittlick/ofxDarknet/README.md

 # ofxDarknet

-ofxDarknet is a openFrameworks wrapper for Darknet, the open source neural network framework written in C and CUDA. http://pjreddie.com/darknet/
+ofxDarknet is a openFrameworks wrapper for darknet.

+Darknet is an open source neural network framework written in C and CUDA.
+It is fast, easy to install, and supports CPU and GPU computation. http://pjreddie.com/darknet/

 ## Features

 ### YOLO: Real-Time Object Detection aka Dense Captioning (http://pjreddie.com/darknet/yolo/)

+Running this on a notebook with a NVidia K1000M graphics card takes about 350ms, so ~3fps.

 ![YOLO2](https://raw.githubusercontent.com/mrzl/ofxDarknet/master/images/yolo2.jpg)

 ### Imagenet Classification (http://pjreddie.com/darknet/imagenet/)

+On the same hardware, this runs at ~30fps.

 ![Classification](https://raw.githubusercontent.com/mrzl/ofxDarknet/master/images/imagenet_classification.jpg)

 ### Deep Dream (http://pjreddie.com/darknet/nightmare/)

 640x480 image uses 1.5gb ram on your graphics card.
+Depending on the parameters this can take from seconds up to minutes.

 ![DeepDream](https://raw.githubusercontent.com/mrzl/ofxDarknet/master/images/deep_dream.jpg)